Search PAR

 • give us feedback or contact us.

 • Interactions with our Business Customers.
-We may collect personal data that you provide to our Business Customers, in our capacity as a service provider or processor, when you:
+We may collect personal information that you provide to our Business Customers, in our capacity as a service provider or processor, when you:

 • place orders for food and drink;